lolcommits/lolcommits/README.md

 ### Enabling and basic usage

-From within any git repository, simply do a `lolcommits --enable`.
+Within any git repository, simply run `lolcommits --enable`.
 From that point on, any git commit will automatically trigger a lolcommit capture!
-All lolcommits are stored in `~/.lolcommits` by default, placed in a subdirectory by project name, and with a filename matching the commit hash.
+By default, all lolcommits are stored in `~/.lolcommits` and placed in a subdirectory by project name, with a filename matching the commit hash.

+Follow [these
+steps](https://github.com/mroth/lolcommits/wiki/Enabling-Lolcommits-for-all-your-Git-Repositories)
-You can also enable lolcommits across all your local git repos.
-Follow [these steps](https://github.com/mroth/lolcommits/wiki/Enabling-Lolcommits-for-all-your-Git-Repositories) to achieve this using `git init` and the `init.templatedir` setting.
+to enable lolcommits across all your repos; using `git init` and the `init.templatedir` setting.

 Don't worry about it too much, half the fun of lolcommits is forgetting it's installed!